Securing Manufacturing Summit

 • From exposed initial access points such as warehouse management systems to complex machine control software, simply understanding your device and application landscape, its connection and data flows and dependencies is a huge challenge.

 • Can you help with asset tracking and endpoint visibility?
-And what about anomaly detection after that?

 • Pen testing for OT / SCADA